 These days, getting the internet connected is about as important as electricity, water and gas.
 Broadband contracts will usually attach to your address.
-They have a long duration and will sometimes include penalties if you need to terminate the contract early.
+They tend to have a long duration and will sometimes include penalties if you need to terminate the contract early.

+This can be a real problem.
 In our wide brown land, not all homes are connected to the NBN.
 In many cases you won’t be able to move your plan to another address; and even if you can, you might encounter difficulties along the way.
 Connection fees will also apply in some cases – even where your home connects to the NBN.

 Then there’s broadband bundling, which means putting all of your telecommunications services – i.e. home and mobile phone, internet and television services – into the same, you guessed it, bundle.
 This will be more convenient, but generally speaking might be less suited to individuals who will want some aspects of the bundle but not others.

 Choosing a broadband plan can be tough at the best of times.
 In order to take just a little bit of pain out of the process, we’ve compiled a list of the top five broadband internet plans for renters.

 Before we get into the list, there’s always the option of contract-free plans.
 These might sound good, particularly for renters, however you’ll pay a premium for the ‘freedom’ of not having a contract, which can mean you lose out in the long term.
 Companies have been made aware of the difficulties that some customers will face when having to move and have responded by producing so-called ‘casual plans’.
 These, like all of the listed plans, will have some advantages and some disadvantages, so consult the list to see which plan is right for you.

 Top Five Broadband and Bundling Plans for Renters